SubhamZap/sentence-similarity/README.md

     "text2": "nuclear body seeks new tech"
 }'
 ```
-That's it, you can see the web application running at you localhost.
+That's it, you can hit the above curl to get the .